Is Montana a good place to live

 1. Cost of living

 Living in Montana is rather affordable in comparison with other states.
-Despite the fact that the cost of living index is 2.8% higher than the average national one, in most cases, it is cheaper to live in this state than around the rest of the US.
-The main factor that has increased this index is prices for houses that are 23% higher than the median home cost in the country and for groceries that are more expensive by 8%.
-All the other constituent parts of the cost of living index such as healthcare, transportation, utilities are cheaper than on average in the US.
-In addition, there is no sales tax too.
+Despite the fact that the cost-of-living index is 2.8% higher than the average national index, in most cases, it is cheaper to live in this state than around the rest of the US.
+The main factor that has increased this index include the prices for houses that are 23% higher than the median home cost in the country and for groceries that are more expensive by 8%.
+All the other constituent parts of the cost of a living index such as healthcare, transportation, utilities are cheaper than the average in the US.
+In addition, there is no sales tax here.
+As of 2023, Montana ranked 30th in terms of the cost of living throughout the country.
+The average cost of living here, during the same year, was estimated to be $42,310 per year.

 2. Home prices

-Despite the fact that a median home price in Montana is 23% higher than the average national one, there are many affordable homes for sale.
-The median housing cost is about $230,000 but you can find many homes in the rural area that are much cheaper.
+Despite the fact that the median home price in Montana is 23% higher than the average national one, there are many affordable homes for sale.
+The median housing cost is about $230,000 but you can find many homes in rural areas that are much cheaper.
 For example, Trulia reports that the most expensive house in Montana cost $652,500 while the average price for homes in Blaine County is only $59,500.

-It is also rather affordable to rent apartment when moving to Montana.
+It is also rather affordable to rent an apartment when moving to Montana.
 You should pay about $850 for a 1-bedroom apartment and a bit more than $900 for a 2-bedroom flat.
 The cost of utilities is one of the lowest in the US too.
+As of 2023, the housing cost of Montana can range anywhere between $590 to $1,429 per month.

 3. Job market